facebookresearch/fairseq/docs/tutorial_classifying_names.rst

 Finally we can write a short script to evaluate our model on new inputs.
 Create a new file named :file:`eval_classifier.py` with the following contents::

-  from fairseq import data, options, tasks, utils
+  from fairseq import checkpoint_utils, data, options, tasks

   # Parse command-line arguments for generation
   parser = options.get_generation_parser(default_task='simple_classification')